Diary Major John Kevin Lloyd - 1942-1945 - Part 4

 tummy is quite recovered.

-Played [[?]]-carr and read.
+Played Coin-can and read.

 Flying ants invaded our

-room at night, attracted
+room at night.
+Attracted

 by the light.
 Two bats also

-paid us a visit - I caught one.
+paid us a visit.
+I caught one

 Wing span must have been 12

-mms, body about the size of egg and
+ins. body about size of egg and

 covered with brown hair.
-Ugly.
+Ugly

 [[?]] small eyes, large mouth,

-wings are skin, bone & flesh
+wings are skin, bone and flesh

-After light is out fireflys can
+After light is out, fireflys can

 usually be seen, brightening the

 room.
-Little John seems closer
+Little John seems close

 tonight.
-Offered Rosary for him.
+Offered Rosary for him

-Prospect of being separated for
+Prospect of being reported for

-25 SATURDAY 206-159
+25 SATURDAY

 Rain again and WP